replexica/replexica/readme.md

 Everyone in the world deserves to have access to great software.
 And we believe that making software multilingual is the most important step towards removing digital barriers.

-That's why Replexica is open source: so that anyone can start building multi-language apps quickly and ship them to the world faster!
+That's why Replexica Compiler is open source: so that anyone can start building multi-language apps quickly and ship them to the world faster!

 ### Commercial

-Replexica Cloud, the commercial part of Replexica, is where we hope to start making money in the future.
+Replexica API, the commercial part of Replexica, is where we hope to start making money in the future.
 We don't have a clear business model yet, but we're thinking $0/month + usage, along with a free tier (with a fair usage policy), would be a good start.

 Having built hundreds of side-projects ourselves, we're committed to making Replexica an affordable / free tool for indie hackers and hobbyists building side-projects.
 In the end, that's where we come from, and that's where our heart is.